 I have been adding and editing these annoyances as things change, so this rant is kept up-to-date.

 33 34) for my desktop chat, and an iPhone8 (running ios 14 15) for mobile.
 I have never used the Windows client, though I believe the app is based on electron, which should mean the experience is pretty universal; However, there are features that are just missing from the Linux version.
 I am not going to highlight that specifically, because it is mostly pointless things like the background blur, background images or the really weird thing where everyone shows up in a virtual auditorium.
 And also, except for the few things that others have mentioned, or that I can see because of remote settings, I would have no idea what else I'm missing :)

 What doesn't suck about it?

 First of all, at its core I can instant message people, they get a notification (probably) and can respond.
 It shows presence (kind of) so they know when I'm available and whether or not to expect a reply rapidly.
 There is heavy integration with other MS services, which personally I feel just junks up the app and makes it more bloated for a bunch of features that are not core to messaging.
 That is a personal opinion though, and others would certainly disagree.
-One thing that integration gets you is calendar awareness.
-You can view your calendar (complete with [Join] buttons for meetings associated with teams) and it will show you as "busy" when you have a meeting scheduled.
+One thing that integration gets is calendar awareness.
+You can view your calendar (complete with [Join] buttons for meetings associated with teams) and it will show time as "busy" when aa meeting is scheduled.